ssprasad1999/prasads/README.md

 * ...

-This is my first repository in git repository.
+This is my first repository in git repositories.